coder/code-server/docs/MAINTAINING.md

 #### npm

-We publish code-server as an npm package [here](https://www.npmjs.com/package/code-server/v/latest).
+We publish code-server as a npm package [here](https://www.npmjs.com/package/code-server/v/latest).

 This is currently automated with the release process.